 3. Look for multifunctional furniture to save $$$

-Benches, sectional sofas, poufs, and stools are all super versatile when it comes to decorating a patio.
-One minute they're a seat and the next they can be transformed into a place to pop your drink, book, or sunscreen.
+When choosing outdoor furniture pieces, be sure to look out for pieces that are multi-purpose.
+Benches, sectional sofas, poufs, and stools are all very versatile when it comes to decorating a patio.
+One minute they're a seat, and the next they can be transformed into a place to put your drink, book, or sunscreen.

 4. Create a private dining area with area rugs